hubmapconsortium/gateway/README.md

 The HuBMAP Web Gateway serves as an authentication and authorization gateway for the HuBMAP API services and File service.
 All API requests will be proxied to this gateway service for authentication and authorization against Globus Auth before reaching to the target endpoints.
 As a result of this design, the API services and File service no longer need to handle the authentication and authorization.

-## Development and deployment environments
+## Localhost development and remote deployment environments

 We have the following 4 development and deployment environments: